agstub/linear-shelf-melt/README.md

 The code dependencies are listed in requirements.txt.

 Examples for running the code are provided in the Jupyter notebooks ("notebooks" directory).

+## Nonlinear model
+The "nonlinear-model" directory is essentially a fork of the repo https://github.com/agstub/grounding-line-methods that has been translated into Dolfinx.
+The model is organized in 7 python files in the source directory as follows.
+The model is organized in 7 python files in the *source* directory as follows.

+1. **params.py** contains all of the model parameters and model options.

+3. **stokes.py** contains the Stokes system solver and related functions.

+4. **mesh_routine.py** contains functions that solve the surface kinematic equations, move the mesh, and some post-processing functions.

+5. **bdry_conds.py** contains functions that mark the mesh boundary and apply boundary conditions.

+6. **smb.py** contains surface mass balance functions: basal melting/freezing rate and surface accumulation/ablation rate.

+7. **main.py** runs the model.
+It contains the time-stepping loop that calls the Stokes solver and mesh-related functions at each timestep, and saves the output.